National Academy of Engineering: Membership

-Since its founding, the Academy has elected 2,634 members.
-The Massachusetts Institute of Technology is associated with the most members, 199 or some 8% of the all-time total, while Stanford University is affiliated with 168 members and the University of California, Berkeley with 130.
-The top ten institutions account for over 30% of all members ever elected.
+Since its founding, as of late-2024, the Academy has elected around 5,020 members.
+The Massachusetts Institute of Technology is associated with the most members with 207 members, Stanford University with 172, and the University of California at Berkeley with 127.
+The top fourteen institutions account for over 20% of all members ever elected.

 Program areas

 Greatest Engineering Achievements of the 20th Century

 In February 2000, a National Press Club luncheon during National Engineers Week 2000 sponsored by the NAE, astronaut/engineer Neil Armstrong announced the 20 top engineering achievements having the greatest impact on the quality of life in the 20th century.
 Twenty-nine professional engineering societies provided 105 nominations which then selected and ranked the top 20 achievements.
 The nominations were pared to less than fifty and then combined into 29 larger categories.